melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ### Docker write only file system

-Docker Bench for Security will also warn you when your Docker filesystem is writable, which is a bad pratice.
+Docker Bench for Security will also warn you when your Docker filesystem is writable, which is a bad practice.
 It's not always easy to solve, since some applications might need to write to disk.

 In Docker compose you can create a read-only filesystem using the `read_only: true` option: